usds/website/_people/0103_steve-albers.md

 **How did you handle the quarantine?**

-I bought a green fabric backdrop that helps keep a little separation between zoom calls & my home life.
+I bought a green fabric backdrop that helps keep a little separation between Zoom calls and my home life.

 **How does your work make an impact?**